Web Color Accessibility: WCAG 2.2 Guide

 Build Accessible Designs Today

-Use our tools to create color combinations that everyone can read and enjoy.
-Accessibility is not optional—it's essential.
+Use our tools to create color combinations that everyone can read.
+Accessibility is required by law in many countries and is the right thing to do.